yezyilomo/django-restql/README.md

 * Get predictable results, since you control what you get from the server.

+* Get nested resources in a single request.

-* Save the load of fetching unused data from the server(Over-fetching and Under-fetching problem).
+* Avoid Over-fetching and Under-fetching problem.

 * Write(create & update) nested data of any level with flexibility.